NachoPal/xcm-x-bridges/README.md

     - `-l`: bridge message lane | `0x00000000` (Default)
     - `-f`: fee | `10000000000000` (Default)
     - `-o`: origin | `SourceAccount` (Default)
-      - `SourceAccount`: represents an account without a private key on the target-chain.
-This account will be generated/derived using the account ID of the sender on the source-chain
-      - `TargetAccount`: represents an account with a private key on the target-chain.
-The sender on the source-chain needs to prove ownership of this account by using their target-chain private key to sign a proof.
-      - `SourceRoot`: represents the source-chain's Root account on the target-chain.
-This origin can only be dispatched on the target chain if the "send message" request was made by the Root origin of the source chain - otherwise the message will fail to be dispatched

 * `XCM`: XCM instruction type.
 All instructions but `teleport-asset` will fallback to the `send()` dispatchable from the `xcmPallet`
   - `teleport-asset`: call to the `teleportAsset()` dispatachable call from the `xcmPallet`
     - `-p`: parachain ID destiantion | `2000` (Default)